Skip to main content

 Make a professional floor plan sketch complete with measurements and annotations, and add this as part of your appraisal report.
 This gives complete transparency on how you came to your calculation and gives you the confidence you have arrived at the right number.

 Pick floor plan software like RoomSketcher, as here you get an in-built total area calculator that you can use to double-check your measurements.
 If everything matches up, then great!
-If your GLA and the RoomSketcher GLA are way off - you should go back to the property to double-check your measurements.
+If not, check that you've entered the same measurements into RoomSketcher as in your manual calculations, and review your manual calculations for any errors or oversights.

 GLA vs. Total Living Area (TLA)